 Long term modelling, using VISUM macro-level software, was undertaken with the OCP land use build-out.
-The OCP build-out is expected to add 25,355 residential doors to the Municipality's existing 13,580 doors for a total of 38,935 residential doors.
-This is a substantial increase in the size of North Cowichan's housing over the life of the OCP.
-In addition, 2,165,000 sq. ft. of commercial / retail space and 550,000 sq. ft. of industrial land use were added to the long term land use of North Cowichan as part of the model.
-The model is based on 'business as usual' mode of travel (i.e., the existing amount of driving mode share and therefore trips associated with each residential door was used to project the future amount of trips for the new doors).
+Note achieving "full" build out of the OCP significantly surpasses the OCP's 2050 timeline; the OCP build-out is expected to add 25,355 residential doors to the Municipality's existing 13,580 doors for a total of 38,935 residential doors.
+This is a substantial increase in the size of North Cowichan's housing during and beyond the life of the OCP.
+In addition, 2,165,000 square feet (sq. ft.) of commercial / retail space and 550,000 sq. ft. of industrial land use were added to the long-term land use of North

+Cowichan as part of the model.
+The model is based on 'business-as-usual' mode of travel (i.e., the existing amount of driving mode share and therefore trips associated with each residential door was used to project the future amount of trips for the new doors).

-Key intersections were identified that would need to be upgraded to a higher level of traffic control with the business as usual travel modes and OCP build out densities.
+Key intersections were identified that would need to be upgraded to a higher level of traffic control with the business-as-usual travel modes and OCP build out densities.
 These intersections include:

 - Victoria Street / Chemainus Road

 - Elm Street / Chemainus Road

 - Chemainus Road / Henry Road (if four lanes required on Chemainus Road)

 - Bell McKinnon Road / Westholme Road

 - Bell McKinnon Road / Sprott Road

 - Bell McKinnon Road / Herd Road

 - Bell McKinnon Road / Norcross Road

 - Herd Road / Lakes Road

 - Herd Road / Osborne Bay Road

 - Herd Road / Maple Bay Road

 - Maple Bay Road / Kingsview Road

 - Lakes Road / Wicks Road

 - Lake Road / Trillium Terrace / Jaynes Road

+- Jaynes Road / Tzouhalem Road

 - Lakes Road / Trunk Road / Tzouhalem Road

 - Sherman Road / Lane Road

 - Cowichan Lake Road / Skinner Road

 - Cowichan Lake Road / New Connector

 - Cowichan Lake Road / Gibbins Road (if four lanes required on Chemainus Road)

 - River Road / Trans-Canada Highway (MoTI)

 - Sprott Road / Trans-Canada Highway (MoTI)

 - Herd Road / Trans-Canada Highway (MoTI)

 - Drinkwater Road / Trans-Canada Highway (MoTI)

 - Beverly Street / Trans-Canada Highway (MoTI)

-- Drinkwater Road / Highway 18 (MoTl)
+- Drinkwater Road / Highway 18 (MoTI)

 The mitigation for the unsignalized intersections listed above would be to convert to a roundabout or a signal in the long term.
 For those intersections that are signalized or have a roundabout, additional laning may be required to improve vehicle operations.
-Highway 1 and Highway 18 intersections would require support of MoTI to upgrade.
-Upgrades may include additional lanes, signalization, or higher level control.
+Highway 1 and Highway 18 intersections would require support of MoTl to upgrade.
+Upgrades may include additional lanes, signalization, or higher-level control.

 The Lakes Road / Trillium Terrace and Lakes Road / Jaynes Road intersections are both full movement T-intersections with stop control on Trillium Terrace and Jaynes Road.
 At Lakes Road / Jaynes Road, there are channelized right turns in and out of the intersection, while the Lakes Road / Trillium Terrace intersection has no separate turn lanes.
-Due to the offset alignment of these intersections, left turners on Lakes Road can cause vehicles behind each left turning vehicle to queue and then block the left turners ability to make the turn.
+Due to the offset alignment of these intersections, left turners on Lakes Road can cause vehicles behind each left turning vehicle to queue and then block the left turner's ability to make the turn.
 This results in gridlock at both intersections on occasion during existing conditions; however, as the volume of traffic on Lakes Road increases over full build-out of the OCP, it is expected that the number of times these two intersections block the road will increase.
 It is recommended that in the long-term that these intersections be realigned to a single intersection, which would help eliminate this issue in the interim and allow for left turn lanes in the future, if warranted.
 Realignment will require property acquisition of at least one property.
-Once realigned, the new four legged intersection should be upgraded to a higher level of control.
+Once realigned, the new four-legged intersection should be upgraded to a higher level of control.